Beyo04/nutriflow/README.md

 # 📅 Hackathon Reminder

-* Start development **only after the official hackathon begins**.
 * Commit your work frequently.
 * Push your code regularly to avoid losing progress.
-* Ensure your final code is pushed before the submission deadline.
+* Ensure your final code is pushed before the submission deadline (20/07/2026).
 * Your repository access will expire automatically after the hackathon concludes.

 Good luck, and happy coding! 🚀